Discovering the Past of My Paternal Grandmother

 My cousin opines that grandma spent the first 16 years of her life splitting time with her mother and father.
-In a photo taken around 1900, grandma appears in a picture in Austria with her father, Anton Riedelsperger, and unidentified stepmother, half brother, and half-sister.
+In a photo taken around 1900, grandma appears in a picture in Austria with her father, Anton Riedelsperger, an unidentified stepmother, half-brother, and half-sister.

 In 1900, my great-grandma, Mary Kroll, immigrated to America and initially lived with her brother, Peter Kroll, and his wife in southwestern Pennsylvania.
 Peter was a coal miner who had immigrated to the United States in the 1890s.

-In 1903 grandma immigrated to America and joined her mother who had married Frank Angerer in 1901.
+In 1903, my grandmother immigrated to America and joined her mother who had married Frank Angerer in 1901.
 Frank was a coal miner who had immigrated from Germany in the late 1880s.
 He was a widower who had five young children living with him.

 Life in America Before Marriage 1903-1913

 After grandma immigrated to America and was reunited with her mother who was now the wife of Frank Angerer, she took the surname of Angerer.
 I assume that Mary Elizabeth Angerer was adopted by Frank Angerer because the 1910 census indicates Mary Elizabeth as Frank and Mary Kroll Angerer's oldest child.

 I vaguely recall dad saying that grandma was in a convent in Pennsylvania before marrying grandpa.
 My cousin and my research to date, however, have not been able to verify this statement by my father.
 Nothing is known about grandma's activities from 1903 until she appears as a member of the Angerer household in 1910.

-According to articles found in A History of Door County published in 1917, Frank Angerer and his family including grandma moved from Pennsylvania to Door County, Wisconsin, in 1911.
+According to articles found in A History of Door County published in 1917, Frank Angerer and his family including my grandma moved from Pennsylvania to Door County, Wisconsin, in 1911.
 Frank Angerer had purchased a farm there.
 From 1911 until 1913, I have no record of grandma's employment.